Tresor091005/stock-app/optimisations.md

 - redirect to shop when customer click on products
 - customer can't see edit button
 - only one way to verify authorisation

+WOULD WANT
+- websocket to avoid necessity to refresh pages
+- multi language